dldinternet/stackify/README.md

 ### stackify get

-The '**get**' argument is used to provide parameters to simple_deploy when launching a stack.
+The **'get'** argument is used to provide parameters to simple_deploy when launching a stack.
 By default, the 'get' argument will pull the saved resource information from simpledb to be used for launching a stack.

 #### Passing Parameters from SimpleDB